AmrHMorsy/AmrMorsy.github.io/_posts/2023-07-12-post-bibliography.md

 <br>

-The following is the complete implementation to render a rotating sphere using C++ and OpenGL. <br><br>
+The following is the complete implementation to render a shaded sphere using C++ and OpenGL. <br><br>

 ```c++
 #include <GL/glew.h>